aspes/discopt/Readme.md

-This is for discrete optimization.
+This is for discrete optimization. in first-branch.